FatterCatDev/discord-casino/docs/job-system-overview.md

 ## Best Practices

 - **Pace yourself:** Watch the stamina meter before launching marathon sessions.
 The panel shows cooldown return times.
-- **Stay accurate:** Each job allows three attempts per stage; rushing misclicks eats attempts faster than waiting a second.
+- **Stay accurate:** Each job allows three attempts per shift; rushing misclicks eats attempts faster than waiting a second.
 - **Coordinate events:** Admins can use `/job reset` to top off participants before contests or double-pay nights.
 - **Check the panel first:** `/job` gives immediate context—no need to remember your current cooldown or last shift.